-p) Assets held for sale
+q) Assets held for sale

-During the year, the Group reached an agreement to dispose of legacy assets held by the Group.
-These assets, along with the convertible loan note issued by the Group, will be transferred to an independent third party for nil consideration.
-The agreement was signed on 29 December 2023, however conditions required for the sale completed had not all been met at this date, and therefore it cannot be considered an adjusting event for the purposes of IAS 10 Events after the reporting period.
-However, as the sale was highly probably and a buyer for the assets had already been agreed, these assets meet the criteria to be considered assets held for sale under IFRS 5 Non-current Assets Held for Sale and Discontinued Operations.
+In the prior year, the Group reached an agreement to dispose of legacy assets held by the Group.
+These assets, along with the convertible loan note issued by the Group, were divested to an independent third party for nil consideration.
+The agreement was completed in May 2024.
+Conditions required for the sale completed had not all been met at 31 December 2023, and therefore it was not considered an adjusting event in the prior year for the purposes of IAS 10 Events after the reporting period.
+However, as the sale was highly probably and a buyer for the assets had already been agreed at 31 December 2023, those assets met the criteria to be considered assets held for sale under IFRS 5 Non-current Assets Held for Sale and Discontinued Operations.

-The assets held for sale are being transferred at nil consideration.
-However, the convertible loan notes issued by the Group are also being transferred.
-Therefore, the value of the loan notes is considered to represent the fair value of the legacy assets, and therefore the assets are impaired to this value.
+The assets held for sale were being transferred at nil consideration.
+However, the convertible loan notes issued by the Group and HCIL payable were also being transferred.
+The value of the loan notes was considered to represent the fair value of the legacy assets, and therefore the assets were impaired to this value in the prior year and no fair value adjustment is required in the 31 December 2024 financial statements for the completion in May 2024.